Vagrant

 Providers

 Trellis supports most of Vagrant's common providers automatically.
 By default we recommend VirtualBox since it's free and open source.
-However, if you prefer some of the commercial products like VMWare or Parallels, feel free to use them.
+However, if you need or prefer one of the commercial providers (eg: VMWare or Parallels), they can be used as well.

 Currently Parallels is the best solution for running virtual machines on Apple Silicon based Macs.
 Unfortunately, Parallels is a paid and commercial product unlike VirtualBox.
 Parallels Pro is required as well which has a yearly subscription price of $99 USD.